 Heuler weaves the familiar and unfamiliar together; even within the discomfort of an unfamiliar space, you’ll find reassurance in traits that are universally human.
 Heuler effortlessly captures the tension between the self and the other in ways that are fresh, engaging and (occasionally) amusing and challenge the assumptions we make about physical spaces.

-A Review of Cassilda’s Song: Tales Inspired by Robert W. Chambers’ King in Yellow Mythos, edited by Joseph S. Pulver, Sr.
+Cassilda’s Song: Tales Inspired by Robert W. Chambers’ King in Yellow Mythos, edited by Joseph S. Pulver, Sr.

 (the) King in Yellow cycle/co-Mythos created by Lovecraft precursor Robert W. Chambers (…) has also risen in popularity in the wake of the Lovecraft boom, and now Chaosium has revisited it with Cassilda’s Song, “a collection of weird fiction and horror stories based on the King in Yellow Mythos created by Robert W. Chambers—entirely authored by women.”

 Gavin’s collection throbs with the panikon deima, the fear of the god Pan that gave us panic in the first place, and gave German theologian Rudolf Otto his concept of numinous dread that Gavin cites at the beginning of “Primeval Wood,” the terror of the Wholly Other, the mysterium tremendum also evoked by Laird Barron, another modern dark fiction writer very engaged with the most frightful aspects of nature.
 The great god moves in some very mysterious ways throughout this book, his horrors to perform.